aimeos/aimeos-docs/src/frontend/html/catalog-components.md

 [seen client](../../config/client-html/catalog-session.md#name_2)
 : the last seen products including the [seen subpart](../../config/client-html/catalog-session.md#standardsubparts_1)

-Both subparts allow futher configuration, namely for the entry count in the header and the maximum number of allowed items in both lists:
+Both subparts allow further configuration, namely for the entry count in the header and the maximum number of allowed items in both lists:

 [client/html/catalog/session/pinned/domains](../../config/client-html/catalog-session.md#domains)
 : A list of domains whose items should be fetched from the database for the product representation in the pinned view